DiogoDeAndrade/BrokenWorldOkapi/README.md

 ## Licenses

 All code in this repo is made available through the [GPLv3] license.
-The text and all the other files are made available through the [CC BY-NC-SA 4.0] license.
+The text and all the other files made by [Diogo Andrade] are made available through the [CC BY-NC-SA 4.0] license.
-LPC art made available through the [GPLv3] and [CC-BY-SA 3.0.] licenses.
+The rest are covered by their own licenses!

 ## Metadata